-Review your loan statements often.
-Also stay aware of how much other homes are purchased for in your neighborhood.
-You've been paying mostly interest if your mortgage closed fewer than 5 years ago, so your principal probably hasn't lowered much.
+Familiarize yourself with your loan statements to keep your eye on principal payments.
+You'll want to keep track of the prices of the homes that are selling in your neighborhood.
+You've been paying mostly interest if your closing was fewer than 5 years ago, so your principal most likely hasn't been reduced by much.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.